panissidi/Miscellaneous/README.md

-This repository contains samples of REST API documentation that I complete in my spare time.
+This repository contains samples of REST APIs that I've documented as part of the self-paced online trainings that I complete in my spare time.